ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    </p>
    <p>
       <div style="font-size:120%">
          <h3>Sunday Night</h3>Showers and thunderstorms.
 Mostly cloudy, with a low around 70.
-Southwest wind 12 to 16 mph, with gusts as high as 25 mph.<br></div>
+Southwest wind 12 to 16 mph, with gusts as high as 25 mph.
+         Chance of precipitation is 90%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">